 Devon received a Bachelor of Science, Applied Mathematics from South Dakota Technological University and a Master of Science, Computer Science from Colorado Technological University, graduating Summa Cum Laude.
 He holds multiple cybersecurity certifications to include: CISSP, CIPP/US and CIPP/EU, serves on several non-profit boards and participates in select industry forums as a sought-after speaker and writer on emerging cyber security trends and issues.
 LinkedIn Profile: http://linkedin.com/in/devon-bryan-a89045

 Prior roles include: Managing Director, CISO – MUFG Union Bank N.A; Managing Director, CISO – KPMG US & Americas Ltd; Executive Vice President and Chief Information Security Officer – Federal Reserve System; Vice President, Global Technical Security Services (CISO) – ADP; Deputy Associate CIO Cybersecurity – IRSClose

-Una A. Dean is currently the Investigations and Regulatory Associate General Counsel and VP at IBM.
+Una A. Dean is currently the Head of Global Investigations, Assistant General Counsel and VP at IBM.

 Prior to joining IBM, Una was a partner in Fried Frank’s White-Collar Defense, Regulatory Enforcement & Investigations and Cybersecurity Practices, resident in the New York office.